amelie-lnh/Country_Game/README.md

 # Country-Guesser
-I can edit it on GitHub
+I think we can edit this file only on GitHub in the browser